 Demonstrated Achievement (40%)

-Career progression and documented results of his/her professional work; work is reflective of the implications identified in Bridging Worlds: The Future Role of the Healthcare Strategist.
+Career progression and documented results of his/her professional work, including work that has benefited a health care provider organization.
+Work is reflective of the themes identified in Bridging Worlds: The Future Role of the Healthcare Strategist, including:

 Exceptional Personal Qualities (25%)

-Evidence of the nominee's exceptional personal qualities and integrity, considering the values of our profession and those of SHSMD; engagement in professional service on a local, regional and/or national level.
+Evidence of the nominee's exceptional personal qualities and integrity, considering the values of our profession and those of SHSMD.
+Engagement in professional service on a local, regional and/or national level.
+Demonstrated commitment to diversity, equity and inclusion in alignment with SHSMD through proactive engagement with diverse groups.
 This may also include relevant community service.